austinjbay/austinjbay.github.io/_posts/2025-04-24-side-projects-at-work.md

 A fall 2024 survey of +1,000 college students found that 52% have trouble concentrating on tasks <em>several times</em> a week or more.
 In the same study, 51% of students reported feeing overwhelming stress or anxiety on a weekly basis, showing that over half of college students regularly struggle to focus.<a href="https://kahoot.com/press/2024/10/29/study-habits-snapshot-2024/#:~:text=match%20at%20L142%20challenges%2C%20with,a%20week%20or%20every%20day:"><sup>1</sup></a>

-There are a lot of areas where our product serves students well today, like memorization, practice problems, and classroom games, but we left the herculean challenge of focus to our students.
+There are a lot of areas where our product serves students well today, like memorization, practice problems, and classroom games, but as we workshopped our ideas we stumbled into a shared truth — we had left the herculean challenge of focus to students.

 <h2>Our solution</h2>

 <h2><em>Every</em> journey contains surprises</h2>